How To: Joining the Committee - Infrastructure¶

 This runs the SSH key generation app.

-key.
+The -t ed25519 tells the key generator to generate an ed25519 key.
 You don't need to know what that is, but if you're curious ⧉.

 ANYWAY

-Where to Save?¶
+Where to Save?

 One you run the command, the following should appear: